ywang-git/mdwiki/en/solve/solid.md

 >
 > hierarchy is reasonably shallow and other developers are not likely to add many more levels
 >
-> make global changes to derived classes by chaning a base class
+> make global changes to derived classes by changing a base class